 - Extreme caution should be used when using essential oils on young children.

 - Always perform a patch test to check for an allergic reaction before using essential oil for the first time.

 - Dark-colored bottles work best for products containing essential oils.
 Store in a cool, dark place when not using.

-Note: This natural homemade insect repellent is great for mosquitos, flies, and other annoying warm season bugs.
+Note: This natural homemade mosquito repellent is great for mosquitos, flies, and other annoying warm season bugs.
 Tweak to your liking and apply with confidence.

 (photo credit to Diane Jabs)